 Independent expert panel

-The independent expert panel set up by the EPA to provide advice as part of the ongoing investigations and monitoring in the Cadia Valley has held its first meeting.
+The EPA has appointed an independent expert panel to provide advice as part of our ongoing investigations and monitoring of the mine in the Cadia area.

-The Panel will consider and advise the EPA on potential sources of pollutants and pathways and on controls to reduce the risk of harm to the environment and the community.
+The Panel considers and advises the EPA on potential sources of pollutants and pathways and on controls to reduce the risk of harm to the environment and the community.

-The Panel will also provide advice to ensure that a comprehensive program of sampling is being conducted, based on the best available science, and importantly ensure the community is provided with the best advice on what is being done and why.
+The Panel also provides advice to ensure that a comprehensive program of sampling is being conducted, based on the best available science, and importantly ensure the community is provided with the best advice on what is being done and why.

 The panel is made up of nine members